 In June 2003, he received the ecclesiastical Offikion of Protopresbyter.
 In June 2005, Captain Bartz graduated from the Army War College in Carlisle, PA, receiving a Master in Strategic Studies.
 During his last five years on active duty, Captain Bartz was the most senior Orthodox Priest in the US military.

 Captain Bartz was awarded one Legion of Merit, two Meritorious Service Medals, four Navy Commendation Medals, and other unit awards.
 The Navy Chaplain Corps selected him to be the 2010 recipient of the John H. Craven Award, a peer-nominated and peer-selected Award by Navy Captain Chaplains, recognizing his exemplary servant-leadership among Chaplains.

 After retiring from the Navy, he served His Eminence Metropolitan Nicholas as the Chancellor of the Greek Orthodox Metropolis of Detroit from August 2011 to August 2013.

 Father Bartz is married to the former Emily V. Mamalis, daughter of Father and Mrs. James Mamalis.
-They have three children, Joanna Nicolaides (Evan), Maria, George, and one granddaughter, Emilia Nicolaides, and one grandson, John Nicolaides.
+They have three children, Joanna Nicolaides (Evan), Maria, George, and three grandchildren, Emilia, John, and Magdalena Nicolaides.